firelightrpg/PilotWave/Fury.md

 ### Aft End

-The aft end of the deck is the same as in Fury and the newer Durance-class freighters.
+The aft end of the deck is the same as in Fury and the newer Endurance-class freighters.
 There is a laundry room and small gym just aft of the mess hall.
 A cramped corridor leads back through the guts of the engine to the aft garage.
 Above the garage is the rear-facing observation lounge and access to the tail gunner turret.

 ## Cargo Deck